aforward9600/pokemonpalette/README.md

   - Ghost moves (i.e. just Lick) do 2x against psychic as was always intended
   - Pay Day upped to 8x multiplier instead of 2x
     - It's 5x in later generations, but amulet coin doesn't exist in gen 1.
 8x is a compromise.
+  - Changes to Bide
+    - damage accumulation is done after taking a damaging hit instead of during turn execution (less room for glitches)
+	- side effect: bide is buffed because multi-hit moves now add damage to bide for each attack
+	- changed to Typeless to play nicer with AI routine 3 (it ignores the type chart regardless)

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move